 Actually, sometimes the school itself posts about good job opportunities on their Facebook page.
 Their staff is often contacted by partners and associates, urgently looking for employees.
 The positions get taken very quickly so make sure to set the page posts to show up in your feed.

 The jobs are often short term and seasonal but usually well paid and some extra cash is never too much.

 8. Get invited to attend an interview

 Finally the moment is here and somebody has invited you for an interview.
 Hurray!
-Maybe it’s not your dream job but at the beginning I recommend going to every interview regardless, even if just to get some practice.
-This way you will know what the managers are looking for (which in the end is pretty similar everywhere: a hard-worker who knows how to work under pressure, who has common sense, who learns fast and has a passion for what they do).
+Maybe it’s not your dream job but at the beginning I recommend going to every interview regardless, even if it is just to get some practice.
+This way you will know what the managers are looking for (which in the end is pretty similar everywhere: a hard-worker who knows how to perform under pressure, who has common sense, who learns fast and has a passion for what they do).

 9. Develop your personal pitch